rileylnapier/react-templates/README.md

 Lightweight templates for [React](http://facebook.github.io/react/index.html).

+** This library is not compatible with react 15.
+React 15 removed "react/addons".
+Please use react 14 :)

 * No runtime libraries.
 No magic.
 Simply precompile your way to clear React code.
 * Easy syntax that's similar to HTML, supported by most IDEs.
 * Clear separation of presentation and logic - almost zero HTML in component files.